1productaweek/cra-starter/README.md

+# CRA Strarter

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a starter used by [@calummoore](https://twitter.com/calummoore) for [@1productaweek](https://twitter.com/1productaweek), and is based on [Create React App](https://github.com/facebook/create-react-app).

+It has the following additional features:

+ - ✅ Typescript
+ - ✅ Opinionated ESLint
+ - ✅ Emotion
+ - ✅ Lazy Loading + React Router DOM
+ - ✅ Storybook

 ## Available Scripts